arsip/bestguess/README.md

 Notice that BestGuess reported in this experiment that `ls` ran faster than `bash` with statistical significance, while in the experiment shown in the [previous section](#cheap-box-plots-on-the-terminal), the two commands were indistinguishable.
 Several factors are at work here.

 First, there is a limit to how accurately any tool can measure CPU time, and it is related to the OS scheduling quantum and its process accounting.
 (The quantum could be, e.g. 10ms, 20ms, 60ms, or larger.
 Some OS configurations may set it under 10ms.)
 Under typical (non-i/o) conditions, the quantum likely acts as the granularity for CPU time measurements.
+BestGuess has a default "effect size" threshold of 0.5ms.
+If two commands differ by less, BestGuess considers their performance identical.
+Probably the default should be larger, perhaps in the 1ms-2ms range.
+You can set it yourself, e.g. `-x effect=2000` for 2ms.

 Second, we did not examine what other processes were running during the experiment.
 Perhaps some other activity interfered more with `bash` than `ls`